status-im/help.status.im/docs/en/status-communities/grant-exclusive-access-with-tokens.md

 For example, you can use tokens to organize a conference with community access limited to token holders and exclusive channels just for speakers.
 If you are an artist or content creator, you can set up a community for your fans and give certain fans access to exclusive channels where you release new content.

 The options are many, allowing you to create an environment tailored to your community's needs.
-For more examples of using tokens to provide exclusive access to your community, check out [Token-base access to communities and channels][token-based-access-to-communities-and-channels].
+For more examples of using tokens to provide exclusive access to your community, check out [Token-based access to communities and channels][token-based-access-to-communities-and-channels].

 ## Practical example: use a Status Community to organize an event